Philip-Owen/Weekend2_ServerCalc/readme.md

 - [X] receive output from server via ajax GET
 - [X] keep a log of past calculations made on the page, update list when new calc is made.
 - [X] add a reset button to reset all information on the page and sever.
+- [X] remove input fields and add number buttons
+- [X] use number buttons to do calculations
+- [X] added decimal point to number pad
+- [X] on click of past calculations, past result appears in the results field